Unicycle Buying Guide

 Gyroscopes would be difficult to use in an EUC, so the EUCs use a special solid-state angular rate sensor constructed using silicon.
 This sort of gyroscope determines the EUC’s rotation using the Coriolis effect on a very small scale.
 It wants to stay upright.

 To move forward on the EUC, the rider just leans slightly forward or backward.
 To turn left or right, the rider leans to the side of the turn or turns the wheel with the feet.
 This balancing act is the key to its operation.
 Consider how human balances.

 If a person stands up and leans forward so that they are out of balance, they still know they won’t fall.
 Their brain detects they are out of balance because some fluid in their inner ear moves in a canal, and their brain (Processor) tells them to put their leg forward and stop the fall.
 If they keep leaning forward, their brain will keep putting their legs forward to keep them upright.
 Instead of falling, they walk forward, one step at a time.

 EUC is the same.
 When the rider leans forward (actually simply shifts his or her weight), the sensors tell the microprocessors the wheel is out of balance and the microprocessor moves the wheel to rebalance the wheel.
 If the rider continues leaning forward (weight shifting), the microprocessor will accelerate the wheel forward to keep the rider upright.
 Instead of falling, the rider (and wheel) move forward, sometimes faster than an athlete can run.

-In order to slow down or stop, the rider reduces the lean forwards or even leans backwards, this will cause the microprocessor to slow or even reverse the direction of the wheel.
+In order to slow down or stop, the rider reduces the lean forward or even leans backward, this will cause the microprocessor to slow or even reverse the direction of the wheel.